Approve your sending domain

 Two DNS records are required to prove that you have the right to send emails from your domain.
 These records used to just be best practice but MailChimp are now making them required.
 To change them you'll need to log into your DNS provider, eg. GoDaddy , 123-reg or namecheap (this is generally the website where you bought your domain).

+Once you have this located, you will need to log into the interface for your domain host provider and add create new TXT records.
 If you've done this kind of thing before you should be able to just copy & paste the values into your DNS, but please take notes of the caveats below.

 Once you've set these values you can check to see if your domain is approved by going to your email style and clicking "Check Domain Status", you may need to refresh the page to view the result.
 Note that you may need to wait up to 24 hours after you update your DNS, but it generally takes minutes or seconds.